lowtze/latin-books/Backgammon 1895/Backgammon 1895.md

 man down upon the cinque point in his own tables.

-22. Deuce trois, two of them to be played on the cinque point in his own tables, and with the other two he is to take the— quatre point in the adversary’s tables.
+22. Deuce trois, two of them to be played on the cinque point in his own tables, and with the other two he is to take the quatre point in the adversary’s tables.

 23. Two deuces, two of them are to be played on the quatre